skandlab/MutSpot/Readme.md

 A binary feature BED file should include the following columns:

   1. Chromosome
-  2. Start position
+  2. Start position (0-based)
-  3. End position
+  3. End position (0-based)

-*Genomic regions in the BED file are considered 1 for the binary feature and regions not in the bed file are considered 0 for the binary feature*
+*For binary features, genomic regions that are found in the feature BED file are assigned value of 1, else value of 0*

 #### 3. Sample specific features (optional)